 '''

 reassignTSSbyCage(

 fiveUTRs,

 cage,

 extension = 1000,

 filterValue = 1,

 restrictUpstreamToTx = FALSE,

 removeUnused = FALSE,

 preCleanup = TRUE,

 cageMcol = FALSE

-)

 '''

-cage Either a filePath for the CageSeq file as .bed .bam or .wig, with possible compressions (".gzip", ".gz", ".bgz"), or already loaded CageSeq peak data as GRanges or GAlignment.
-NOTE: If it is a .bam file, it will add a score column by running: convertToOneBasedRanges(cage, method = "5prime", addScoreColumn = TRUE) The score column is then number of replicates of read, if score column is something else, like read length, set the score column to NULL first.

-extension The maximum number of basses upstream of the TSS to search for CageSeq filterValue The minimum number of reads on cage position, for it to be counted as possible new tss. (represented in score column in CageSeq data) If you already filtered, a logical (FALSE).
-If TRUE: restrict leaders to not extend closer than 5 bases removeUnused logical (FALSE), if False: (standard is to set them to original annotation), If preCleanup logical (TRUE), if TRUE, remove all reads in region (-5:-1, 1:5) of all original tss in leaders.
-This is to keep original TSS if it is only +/- 5 bases from the original.

-cageMcol a logical (FALSE), if TRUE, add a meta column to the returned object with the raw CAGE counts in support for new TSS.
+fiveUTRs (GRangesList) The 5' leaders or full transcript sequences cage Either a filePath for the CageSeq file as .bed .bam or .wig, with possible com- pressions (".gzip", ".gz", ".bgz"), or already loaded CageSeq peak data as GRanges or GAlignment.
+NOTE: If it is a .bam file, it will add a score column by run- ning: convertToOneBasedRanges(cage, method = "5prime", addScoreColumn = TRUE) The score column is then number of replicates of read, if score column is something else, like read length, set the score column to NULL first. extension The maximum number of basses upstream of the TSS to search for CageSeq peak. filterValue The minimum number of reads on cage position, for it to be counted as possible new tss. (represented in score column in CageSeq data) If you already filtered, set it to 0. restrictUpstrea mToTx a logical (FALSE).
+If TRUE: restrict leaders to not extend closer than 5 bases from closest upstream leader, set this to TRUE. removeUnused logical (FALSE), if False: (standard is to set them to original annotation), If TRUE: remove leaders that did not have any cage support. filterValue restrictUpstrea peak.
+The minimum number of reads on cage position, for it to be counted as possible new tss. (represented in score column in CageSeq data) If you already filtered set it to 0. mToTx a logical (FALSE).
+If TRUE: restrict leaders to not extend closer than 5 base from closest upstream leader, set this to TRUE. logical (FALSE), if False: (standard is to set them to original annotation), preCleanup logical (TRUE), if TRUE, remove all reads in region (-5:-1, 1:5) of all original tss in leaders.
+This is to keep original TSS if it is only +/- 5 bases from the original. cageMcol a logical (FALSE), if TRUE, add a meta column to the returned object with the raw CAGE counts in support for new TSS.